vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > My covenant will I not break, nor *alter the thing that is gone out of my lips*.
 {% ct 'Psalm 89:34' %}

+> For *I am the LORD, I change not*; therefore ye sons of Jacob are not consumed.
+{% ct 'Malachi 3:6' %}

 Since Jesus cannot change, His law cannot change either, for it is a [reflection of His character](/posts/gospel/law.md#what-is-gods-law-a-reflection-of).
-Scripture declares that He is love {% rf '1 John 4:8' %}, and love is the fulfillment of His law {% rf 'Romans 13:10; Matthew 22:37-40' %}.
+If His law could be changed, the Father would have never sent His Son to die for our sins on Calvary.

 ## What is part of His law?
 When was it established?